WoutHofstra/dataScienceComparison/README.md

 The goal of this was to compare their runtimes, memory usage and I wanted to figure out which one would actually be the most suitable to perform data analytics/ data science with.

 ## My hypothesis:
 I assume Python will be the slowest language out of these, as it is known for being really slow.
 I do think its slowness will be countered by the libraries it can use, as these can make Python seem faster most of the time.
-I think either Rust of Golang will be the fastest language.
+I think either Rust or Golang will be the fastest language.

 ## Steps:
 First I obtained a simple dataset which I store inside the datasets directory.